<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=673356601537536&amp;ev=PageView&amp;noscript=1">

 • Unique sales and marketing features

-• Users complain about the lack of project-tracking features, such as employee tracking
+• Users complain about the lack of job-tracking features, such as employee tracking

-• Heavily built around the customer experience, not as much on project execution features
+• Heavily built around the customer experience, not as much on task execution features

 Plans range from $79/mo for one user to $249/mo for 6-8 users.
 Additional users can be added for $20/mo or $200/year.